mandatoryhashtags/jekyll-now/_posts/2019-5-22-Magento-2-cloud-docker.md

 #### Cool stuff bro but how do I develop on this?

 So some things glossed over above are some specific commands provided to work with the environment.
 Additionally, how to work with an already existing site.
-Also what is the difference in Production and Development.
+Also what is the difference in Production and Development?

 ##### Production
 This is where all files are static, it is a read-only file system and local changes have no effect on the server.
 This is very fast, everything is locked and is great for doing a final pass on QA items or when reviewing another developers work.